 - Select Task manager.

-- In the dialogue that appears, select the process that you want to close.
+- In the dialog that appears, select the process you want to close.
 You’ll find five types of processes listed:

 - Browser: This process manages all your open tabs and windows and monitors them for suspicious activity.
 Close this process if you want to force everything in the browser to end.

 - Renderers: Each of the tabs and apps listed represents a renderer process.
 Close a tab or app if it isn’t displaying properly.

 - Plug-ins: If a webpage uses a special process to display rich content on its page, the process, also known as a plug-in, will be listed.
 Common types of plug-ins include Flash, Quicktime, and Adobe Reader.
 Close a plug-in if you think it’s causing a page to perform slowly.